-People who are deaf-blind sometimes have usable speech, vision and/ or hearing.
-Determine if the individual can effectively communicate via:

-- speech

-- American Sign Language (ASL),

-- finger spelling,

-- writing with a dark pen,

-- computer or assistive communication device or print-onpalm.

-If an individual who is deaf-blind indicates that they are in need of Sign Language assistance for effective communication, attempt to determine which sign language modes are used by people who are deaf-blind and provide for their needs.
-Coordinate with interpreter providers to ensure that interpreters with the appropriate skills are requested.
-For more information to contact agencies and organizations within the Georgia Emergency Preparedness Coaltion for Individuals with Disabilities and Older Adults (GEPC), please visit:
+People who are deaf-blind sometimes have usable speech, vision and/or hearing.
+Determine if the individual can effectively communicate via speech, American Sign Language (ASL), finger spelling, writing with a dark pen, computer or assistive communication device or print-on-palm.
+If a citizen who is deaf-blind indicates that they are in need of Sign Language assistance for effective communication, attempt to determine which sign language modes used by people who are deaf-blind provide for their needs.
+Coordinate with Interpreter providers to ensure that Interpreters with the appropriate skills are requested.

+Georgia Emergency Preparedness Coalition for Individuals with Disabilities and Older Adults Contact List